craig-osterhout/docs/content/manuals/dhi/how-to/customize.md

    details.

 1. Select one or more images or Helm charts and versions you want to customize.
-   You can select multiple images and versions (from the same distro), or multiple Helm charts and versions, to apply the same customization to all of them.
+   You can select multiple images and versions (from the same distribution and distribution version), or multiple Helm charts and versions, to apply the same customization to all of them.
 1. Select **Next**.
 1. Optional.
 Add packages.